 Before summarising what was achieved in chapter 9, let me recap what happned in chapter 8, in order to make the link between them clear.
 In chapter 8, I presented the initial analysis that systematically broke the vast mass of triangulated data into three separate documents for each of the three courses (see diagram 27) contained in Appendix 10.
-I examined the relationship between the data generated by the three courses treating it as a single complex case study drawing student-generated data contained in the three sections of Appendix 10 and teacher-generated data contained in Appendix 11 into relationship.
+I examined the relationship between the data generated by the three courses treating it as a single complex case study drawing student-generated data contained in Appendix 11 into relationship.